Coperfectly Hopfian Groups and Shape Fibrator's Properties: Introduction

 \section{\bf Introduction}

-This paper continues an investigation of the proper mappings from $(n+k)$-manifolds onto triangulated manifolds that have closed manifolds as point pre-images, in the PL setting introduced in \cite{VV1}.
+This paper continues an investigation of the proper mappings from $(n+k)$-manifolds onto triangulated manifolds that have closed manifolds as point pre-images in the PL setting introduced in \cite{VV1}.

 The approximate fibrations, introduced by Coram and Duvall \cite{Coram 1, Coram 2}, are proper mappings that satisfy an approximate version of the homotopy lifting property - the defining property of the more familiar class of fibrations.
 They form an important class of mappings mostly because of their nice properties.
 Among them the most useful property is the existence of an exact sequence involving the homotopy groups of domain, target, and shape-theoretical homotopy groups of any point inverse of $p$.
-Note that, these properties of an approximate fibration reduce to the usual properties of Hurewicz fibration when working with a PL approximate fibration, because the fibers are ANRs, so the $i^{\rm th}$ shape homotopy groups are isomorphic to $i^{\rm th}$ homotopy groups.
+Note that these properties of an approximate fibration reduce to the usual properties of Hurewicz fibration when working with a PL approximate fibration, because the fibers are ANRs, so the $i^{\rm th}$ shape homotopy groups are isomorphic to $i^{\rm th}$ homotopy groups.

 Sometimes a proper map defined on an arbitrary manifold of a specific dimension can be recognized as an approximate fibration due to having point inverses all of a certain homotopy type (or shape).
 Hence, in order to recognize manifolds that can force a proper map to be an approximate fibrations (when they appear as point pre-images of the map), Daverman introduced the concept of {\it codimension-$k$ (orientable) fibrator} \cite{D.Dec} and later the concept of {\it PL (orientable) fibrator} \cite{D.PL}.
 In \cite{VV1} the author introduced the concept of {\it codimension-$k$ shape $m_{simpl}(o)$-fibrator} (and more generally the concept of {\it shape $m_{simpl}(o)$-fibrator}) as PL fibrators in a slightly different PL setting than the one used by Daverman in \cite{D.PL}, and provided examples of manifolds that are shape m$_{\rm simpl}$o-fibrators.
 In addition, in \cite{VV2} the author provided examples of manifolds that are codimension-($k+1$) shape m$_{\rm simpl}$o-fibrators ($k \ge 2$).

-The following is the main question that we address in this paper: {\it Which direct products of Hopfian manifolds are shape m$_{simpl}$o-fibrators?}